 Planning to visit South Tyrol in autumn?
 Discover why Törggelen should be a part of your adventure.

+In a land with as many deep-rooted traditions as soaring mountain peaks, it’s no wonder the festive souls of South Tyrol sought to make a beloved autumn custom its very own season.
 Touted as South Tyrol’s fifth season, Törggelen is a centuries-old tradition celebrating the harvest’s new wine called “Nuier”, “Suser” or “Sauser”.
-The tradition involves a hearty hike in the afternoon followed by an even more hearty feast and wine sampling in the evening.
+The tradition typically entails a hearty hike in the afternoon followed by an even more hearty feast with roasted chestnuts and wine sampling in the evening.

 The Beginnings of Törggelen